joinpursuit/AC_4_Web/units/react/new/forms_3/forms_3.md

 Screen readers use context clues to inform users about important stuff on a website.
 You provide these context clues using (you got it) semantic HTML.
 If a form isn't labeled as such with a `form` tag, for example, it can be difficult for screen readers to tell that there even is a form for a user to fill out.

 This is important not only because it's a good, important thing to do to make sure that your website is accessible.
 It's important because [businesses get sued](https://www.adatitleiii.com/2018/01/2017-website-accessibility-lawsuit-recap-a-tough-year-for-businesses/) for not making their sites accessible.
 This is avoidable, and a way that you can position your skills as essential and uniquely valuable.

+Remember: While semantic HTML is particularly good for tricky things like forms, it's important to do for any and all HTML code you write.
+Getting into the habit now will save you a lot of headaches later.

 ## [Example](https://codesandbox.io/s/klm79pw6o)